WILL SOCIAL SECURITY BENEFITS INCREASE?

 Approximately 70 million Americans will see a 8.7% increase in their Social Security benefits and Supplemental Security Income (SSI) payments in 2023.
 On average, Social Security benefits will increase by more than $140 per month starting in January.

 The SSA will mail COLA notices throughout the month of December 2022 to retirement, survivors, and disability beneficiaries, SSI recipients, and representative payees.
-If you have questions about taxes on SSDI and SSI benefits, then read here.
+Learn about taxes on SSDI and SSI benefits.

 MEDICARE PREMIUMS ARE GOING DOWN & SOCIAL SECURITY BENEFITS ARE INCREASING